 A common trend you will see in the Item Number for Prestan Products is “PP“ at the beginning of their item.
 This identifies…You Got it….Prestan Products!

 The next portion of the Item Number is a series of letters such as AM, CM, IM, FM, JTM etc. These help everyone (buyer or seller) identify what type of manikin is being browsed or purchased.
-To check out all the The Prestan Manikins MCR Medical has to offer click the link below:
+To check out all the The Prestan Manikins MCR Medical has to offer see our CPR Manikins page.

-I’ve written out the letter series below and their detailed counterpart
+I’ve written out the letter series and their details below

 JTM–Jaw Thrust Manikin